 The Chug is undoubtedly appealing and sweet, but would one of these cute little dogs make a good choice of family pet for you?

-- Because of their constant shedding, Chugs are not recommended for people with pet hair allergies.
+- Chugs are not recommended for people with pet hair allergies.

 - A Chug is small enough to live happily in an apartment or small home.

-- Unfortunately, the Chihuahua-pug mix can inherit genetic health issues from either parent.
+- The Chihuahua-pug mix can inherit genetic health issues.

 Breeders & Puppy Prices